sfb103/wasmexample/rust/infoxchange/README.md

 ```
 This will use the Wasmtime crate to read the wasm file, compile it, and link the component's exports and imports with the host code.
 The Rust host starts a component "worker" which calls the components "do-work" func in a repeated fashion until a false return signals to exit.
 This essentially provides a working thread context for the component.
 The host then waits a few seconds, just for testing purposes, and finally calls set-id on the component.
 After that it joins with the component's worker thread and waits for it to exit.

 Inside the wasm component's do-work function, it checks to see if an id has been set yet or not.
-If it has not been set yet, it sets status to offline.
-Once it is set, it sets status to online and signals it has no more work to do by returning false.
+If it has not been set yet, it call set-status with "offline".
+Once it is set, it call set-status with "online" and signals it has no more work to do by returning from do-work with false.

 ### Sample Output
 ```